Do you have an armadillo problem?

 Another step to take in natural armadillo control is to install a fence.

 An effective barrier should be at least 18 inches deep into the ground so armadillos can’t dig underneath it.
-It should also be about a foot high above the ground so they can’t climb over.
+It should also extend about a foot above the ground.

 11. Pine Needles